vigneshbhuvan-nus/tp/docs/team/gabrielsimbingyang.md

   * Credits: I wrote this by myself but I utilized the existing commands created by my teammate, Melanie.

 * **New Feature**: Split the UI to hold both deck list and entry list.
 (Pull requests [\#67](https://github.com/AY2021S1-CS2103T-T09-4/tp/pull/67))
-  * What it does: Allows the user to observe both the deck list and the entry list which is essential for GreenTea to be an intuitive application.
+  * What it does: Allows the user to observe both the deck list and the entry list which is essential for Green Tea to be an intuitive application.
   * Justification: This feature allowed the user to observe a more intuitive user interface.
 It also allowed the team to develop  the tabbing feature which meant that more data/features can be stored in each of the tabs
   * Highlights: This implementation was difficult to implement because it required knowledge it utilised portions of logic, model and UI.
 Specifically, understanding how